arsenalgunnershubert777/MedTime/README.md

 - sending data back and forth between accounts
 - using video and timer features

-## Repository Information:
-The source files are in the SFML Tutorial folder (not the .xcodeproj one).
-The images for the game are in the resources folder.

-## Installation and Testing:
+## Repository Information/Installation and Testing:
 You will need the MTI app inventor app on android or your computer to test this.
 The source files cannot be read through github.

 ## Contributors: